COVID-19 pandemic death rates by country: The Netherlands

+China

 The number of reported deaths and cases in China is likely severely undercounted.
-Several studies have estimated the true death toll to be closer to one to two million, rather than the official count of 122,398.
+Multiple independent studies estimate China's true COVID-19 death toll may be between one to two million, rather than the official count of 122,398.
 This is partly due to how deaths caused by COVID-19 are counted.
 Only deaths occurring in hospitals are included.
+Furthermore, regional disparities in reporting and sudden changes in testing strategy contributed to challenges in determining the actual mortality burden.

 Age and gender adjusted mortality

 COVID‑19 mortality varies substantially by age, with older populations experiencing disproportionately higher fatality rates.
 According to provisional CDC mortality data, COVID‑19 death rates per 100,000 population rise steeply with age, from under 1 in young children to over 1,395 per 100,000 in those aged 85+ in 2021.
-Furthermore, men were slightly more susceptible to dying from COVID-19, with 208,718 men passing in 2020 and 175,818 females passing.
+CDC data also indicates that men experienced higher mortality rates, with 208,718 men passing in 2020 and 175,818 females passing.
 This number spiked to 258,507 and 202,006 in 2021.
+Biological, behavioral, and occupational factors may contribute to these differences, including a higher prevalence of comorbidities among men and differntial exposure risk.